Friday, June 05, 2020

 - You sunk my battleship!! -

 Everyone loves the Battleships board game?
 Well, I know I do!
-So here is Minefield by Donald Campbell which is kinda based on the idea only this time we're driving tanks across a minefield made from 64 square tiles.
+So here is Minefield by Donald Campbell which is a PD game based on the idea.
+Only this time we're driving tanks across a minefield made from 64 square tiles.
 Our opponent is your beloved Atari ST who is trying to do the same and the one with the most through wins!

 There are three difficulty levels with the first being "Dead Easy" which makes your Atari ST appear rather dumb.
 Especially as it fails to learn from its mistakes...
 The second level is "Quite Easy" and a marginally better opponent.
 Finally, we have "Intelligent" which is the most fun and even uses its cannon to locate mines.
 Sounds like fun, right?